 Abergavenny Fairtrade Forum

-- Fairtrade at the Abergavenny Food Festival
+Abergavenny Fair Trade at the Abergavenny Food Festival.

 The Forum was established in February 2006 to work towards gaining Fairtrade Town status for Abergavenny, which we achieved in 2007 The Forum is made up of people from the local community and representatives from Oxfam, churches and the County Council.
 The Forum continues to promote Fairtrade and the sale and use of Fairtrade products by local businesses and organisations.

-Fairtrade fortnight art events at the beginning of March to raise awareness of the issues and encourage more local people to buy and use Fairtrade products.
+We organise events each year during Fairtrade fortnight at the end of February and Fairtrade fortnight art events at the beginning of March to raise awareness of the issues and encourage more local people to buy and use Fairtrade products.

 International trade favours rich countries over the poor.
 Many farmers and workers in developing countries who provide us with sugar, cocoa, fruit and coffee for example, do not get their fair share of the benefits of trade and market prices fluctuate widely.
 They often work in poor countries with low wages and little job security.